 I like to use an electric skillet to fry my cream cheese wontons.
 It has high sides, and I can easily control the temperature of the oil.

 If you don’t have an electric skillet yet, I highly recommend the Presto 16-inch Foldaway Skillet!
+(Or, you can use a deep fryer if you have one).

 - 30 square wonton wrappers